2006 Mumbai sweet seawater incident: Possible explanations

-Geologists at the Indian Institute of Technology Bombay offered the explanation that water turning sweet is a natural phenomenon.
-Continuous rainfall over the preceding few days had caused a large pool of fresh water to accrue in an underground rock formation near to the coast, which then discharged into the sea as a large "plume" as fractures in the rocks widened.
+Geologists at the Indian Institute of Technology Bombay offered the explanation that water turning sweet was a natural phenomenon.
+Continuous rainfall over the preceding few days had caused a large pool of fresh water to accrue in an underground rock formation near the coast, the pool then discharging into the sea as a large "plume" as fractures in the rocks widened.
 Because of the differences in density, the discharged fresh water floated on top of the salt water of the sea and spread along the coast.
 Over time, the two would mix to become normal sea water once more.

-According to Valsad District Collector D Rawal the reason for the water in Gujarat tasting less salty than usual was that because of the monsoon, two rivers Auranga and Banki were in spate and were flowing into the sea in the region.
+According to Valsad District Collector D Rawal, the reason for the water in Gujarat tasting less salty than usual was that because of the monsoon, two rivers (Auranga and Banki) were overflowing into the sea in the region.

-Similar natural phenomenon is also observed in the case of halocline.
+A similar natural phenomenon is also observed in the case of halocline.